UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    * Clearly the thoroughness of the review should vary from one experiment to another.
 If this experiment is very similar to another which has already been reviewed, then it may be sufficient to check that the job contains the expected differences.
 The DECK runs will be reviewed most thoroughly, and for individual MIPs it may make sense to have an in-depth review for the first experiments followed by a lighter touch for subsequent runs.
    * The Reviewer needs to sign off the diagnostic setup checklist as detailed in the CMIP7 Experiment Review template.
 1. If the reviewer finds a problem they should reject the ticket and assign it back to you for setup.
 When they are happy they should approve and assign the main Experiment Issue back you for running and monitoring and the review sub-issue can be closed.
+1. It is recommended that users complete the metadata form (see first step in [Process and deliver](#process-and-deliver)) at this point.

 ## Run and monitor